 Nîmes is about an hour or an hour and a half from Montpellier.
 It boasts an impressive amphitheater.

 Other than its Roman ruins, its main claim to international fame is the cloth “serge de Nîmes” which gave its name to denim cloth.
-Jeans, by the way, also have a French origin, from an association with Genoa, Gênes in French.
+The word jeans, by the way, also is of French origin, from an association with Genoa, Gênes in French.

-Nîmes is a part of a rectangle of places, all within about an hour and a half, or two, from each other, that have major Roman monuments, and which includes Arles, Orange, Pont du Gard, and St. Rémy-de-Provence.
+Nîmes is part of a rectangle of places, all within about an hour and a half or two from each other, that have major Roman monuments, including Arles, Orange, Pont du Gard, and St. Rémy-de-Provence.

 Arles, like Nîmes, has an amphitheater, but the amphitheater was formerly used for housing, and that of Nîmes is more complete.